practicaldsc/study/problems/disc04/dsc80-sp24-midterm-1.md

 # BEGIN PROB

 The `h` table records addresses within San Diego.
 Only 50 addresses are recorded.
-The index of the dataframe contains the numbers 1-50 as unique integers.
+The index of the DataFrame contains the numbers 1-50 as unique integers.

 - `"number" (int)`: Street address number
 - `"street" (str)`: Street name